gitpodify/bookish-potato/README.md

 ## How this works? - Gitpodified Workspace Images

 1. Right after creating an merge request or pushing coommits to your fork's source branch, copy the following command to trigger an build.
-If the build doesn't shows up after 10-20 minutes, check your merge request's latest pipelines and drill down the pipeline ID our bots provided if things start to break.
+If the build doesn't shows up after ~120 or so minutes[^1], check your merge request's latest pipelines and drill down the pipeline ID our bots provided if things start to break.
 (Please do noit spam the command below to avoid rate-limiting chaos.)

+[^1]: The `ws-full:build` job takes appox.
+78 minutes to build without any caching using `cache-from` flag before it was implemented in January 2022.

 ```markdown
 <!-- Check if processed at https://recaptime-workspace-images-artifacts-hook.builtwithdark.com/gitlab/pipelines -->